 [Please Note: This post may contain affiliate links.
 This means that Soul Care Mom may receive a small commission if you click through and make a purchase, at no additional cost to you.
 Please see Disclaimers for more information.]

 11 Self Care Ideas for the Homeschool Mom

 1. Schedule your Self Care into your Day

 Literally schedule in time in your calendar for self care.
-Even if it is just 10-20-or 30 minutes.
-Take time for yourself everyday.
+Even if it is just 10 or 20 minutes.

-3. Incorporate Quiet Time
+6. Incorporate Quiet Time

 f you are a homeschooling mom, you may like to incorporate in quiet time into your day, so that you have a little bit of time to yourself.

 You may want to coordinate this with nap time, so that when your babies lay down to nap your older kids can do something quietly on their own like read, draw, or build with Legos.

-5. Set Up an Evening Routine
+8. Set Up an Evening Routine

 Make Self Care a Part of Homeschool Mom Life!